Events

 Protecting Human Rights in a Time of War with Noa Sattath

-We were honoured to host Noa Sattath, in conversation with Adam Wagner, on Sunday 15th September.
+We were honoured to host Noa Sattath in conversation with Adam Wagner on Sunday, 15th September.

 Noa has been executive director of the Association of Civil Rights Israel (ACRI), the oldest and largest civil and human rights organisation, since 2021.
 She is the former executive director of the Israel Religious Action Center (IRAC) and the Jerusalem Open House for Pride and Tolerance.